Pickles (comic strip): Publication

 As of 2016, Pickles was syndicated in close to 1,000 newspapers worldwide.

+In 2022, Pickles moved syndicates from The Washington Post Writers Group (which had previously announced it was shutting down its comic strip business) to Andrews McMeel Syndication.

 Story and characters

 Inspired by Crane's in-laws, the strip describes their efforts to enjoy retirement, which instead proves quite imperfect for both.
-Earl Pickles is bald and has a bushy white mustache; he also wears glasses and suspenders.
-He is described as "a couch potato, curmudgeon and all around geezer-in-residence."
+Earl Pickles, a retired philosophy professor, is bald and has a bushy white mustache; he also wears glasses and suspenders.
+He is described as "a couch potato, curmudgeon and all-around geezer-in-residence."
 Opal Pickles also wears glasses and is often seen wearing purple polka-dotted dresses and white sneakers.
-She is " a devoted wife, mother, grandmother, Red Hat Lady and cat servant."
+She is "a devoted wife, mother, grandmother, Red Hat Lady and cat servant."
 When sitting, she is usually seen with her pet cat, Muffin, in her lap (on some occasions, Muffin tends to lie on Earl's lap to his disdain).
 Both characters were drawn with their eye pupils visible through their glasses during the strip's early years, but their glasses were later whitened so that they are opaque to readers.